tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 : Allows one ref to the `T` whether it mutable or not
 * `.lock()` (blocking) and `.try_lock()` non blocking, returns a `Result`
 * the returned object is a "guard object" that dereferences to the data
+* `Mutex` is not `Clone` and therefore cannot be passed between threads.
+We need a `Clone`able wrapper to pass it between threads

 ```rust
 use std::sync::Mutex;